valteriomon/AZ-scan/README.md

     - Set map size
     - Rotate (90 degrees) scan and save
     - Add help, shortcuts, info on how to use
+    - Rotate all images at once
+        - All (that arent rotated already) or pick which ones
+- P3
+    - Drag and drop joints generator

 ## Postcard view
 - P0